TRB

 Push-Up Standards by Age and Sex

 The table below shows normative push-up data based on guidelines from the American College of Sports Medicine (ACSM) and the National Strength and Conditioning Association (NSCA).
-These ranges represent standard push-up performance for healthy adults.
+It covers healthy adults from age 20 to 60 and over โ€” find your row, then read across to see what counts as average, good or excellent for you.

 Men